langbot-app/langbot-wiki/docs/en/workshop/production/proxy-and-ssl.md

 sudo certbot --nginx
 ```

 Follow the prompts to enter your domain name, and certificate application and NGINX configuration will be completed automatically.
-If you need to configure manually, you can refer to the following content.
+Please refer to the following content to complete the NGINX configuration.

 ### Configure NGINX Reverse Proxy

+LangBot's pipeline debugging feature requires using WebSocket connections, so NGINX needs to be configured to support WebSocket.

 Edit the NGINX configuration file `/etc/nginx/sites-available/langbot` (you can use vim or nano editor):